gflohr/qgoda-site/en/docs/multilanguage-configuration.md

 ### `po.reload`

-Set to 1 if you want translations to be visible immediately after they have been compiled into `.mo` files.
+Set to 1 if you want translations to be immediately visible after they have been compiled into `.mo` files.

 Normally translations are loaded only, when Qgoda starts and then cached.
 Setting `C:po.reload` to 1 results in a little performance penalty but may be useful while you are translating the site.

 ### `po.md_extra`

-A list of [file name patterns]([% q.llink(name='pattern-lists') %]) for additional markdown files.
+A list of [file name patterns]([@ q.llink(name='pattern-lists') @]) for additional markdown files.
 By default, all documents with front matter are potentially considered translatable.
 If your site has other markdown files that should also be searched, you can list them here.

 This variable is optional and rarely used.

 ### `po.views`

-A list of [file name patterns]([% q.llink(name='pattern-lists') %]) for template files to search for translatable strings.
+A list of [file name patterns]([@ q.llink(name='pattern-lists') @]) for template files to search for translatable strings.
 It defaults to just `P:_views` or whatever the configuration variable `C:path.views` points to.

 ### `po.xgettext_tt2`